Riyatomar14/DSA-data_structure-linked-list-/README.md

 ## double linkled list

+A doubly linked list is a different from as singly linked list in a way that each node has a extra pointer that points to the previous node,together withg next pointer and data similar th singly linked list.

 ## benefit of the doubly linked list

-1.It is help to transverse in the both either forward or backward direction.
+It is help to transverse in the both either forward or backward direction.

+insertion and deletion becomes more efficicent.

 ## drawbacks-